awsdocs/aws-server-migration-service-user-guide/doc_source/using-service-linked-roles.md

 ## Create the Service\-Linked Role<a name="create-service-linked-role"></a>

-You don't need to manually create the **AWSServiceRoleSMS** role\.
+You don't need to manually create the **AWSServiceRoleForSMS** role\.
 AWS SMS creates this role for you when you select the **Allow automatic role creation** option when creating or updating a replication job, application, or launch configuration using the AWS Management Console\.

 For AWS SMS to create a service\-linked role on your behalf, you must have the required permissions\.
 For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 If you do not use the console, you can create this service\-linked role manually\.
-For example, use the following AWS CLI [create\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/create-service-linked-role.html) command to create **AWSServiceRoleSMS**\.
+For example, use the following AWS CLI [create\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/create-service-linked-role.html) command to create **AWSServiceRoleForSMS**\.

 ```
 aws iam create-service-linked-role --aws-service-name sms.amazonaws.com